About the Faculty of Science

 To help us achieve these goals, the Faculty has recruited the best scientific minds of this generation and is committed to ensuring that our undergraduate and graduate students receive an education that prepares them for a lifetime of accomplishment.
 Not only will these new recruits perform key research work, they will also take on an equally important task: teaching the scientists and leaders of tomorrow.
 Over the next decade, many of these dynamic young academics will become world leaders in their disciplines.
 The process has already begun in fields as diverse as neuroscience, astrophysics, green chemistry, and earth system science.

-Moreover, we are in the process of boldly transforming the way science is taught, with an increased emphasis on student/professor interaction and outreach.
-This new approach is reflected in the Faculty’s slogan, Learning Through Discovery, which emphasizes hands-on research at the undergraduate level and a more personal, one-on-one style between professors and students that traditionally did not begin until the graduate level.
-In 2005, the Faculty opened its Office for Undergraduate Research in Science and launched a new Freshman Interest Groups program, which allows groups of 10 to 15 freshman students to meet with a professor weekly.
+Moreover, the Faculty is transforming the way science is taught, with an increased emphasis on student/professor interaction and outreach.
+This approach emphasizes hands-on research at the undergraduate level and a more personal, one-on-one style between professors and students that traditionally did not begin until the graduate level.
+The Faculty opened its Office for Undergraduate Research in Science enables students to participate in research projects from the start of their degree, exposing them to the process and products of scholarship.